gagarine/dotfiles/README.md

 # What it does?

-Read the config files.
-They are simple.
+Read the config files (take 1 minute or less).